The Bylaws of the Church of Jesus Christ in Christian Fellowship

-For the purpose of establishing and maintaining a home for the Saints to worship our God; to provide for Christian fellowship for those of like faith, irrespective of social position or worldly possessions; for the propagation of the Gospel of Jesus Christ both in home and foreign lands, this church shall be governed by the following:
+For the purpose of establishing and maintaining a home for the Saints to worship God; to provide for Christian fellowship for those of like faith, irrespective of social position or worldly possessions; for the propagation of the Gospel of Jesus Christ both in home and foreign lands.
+This fellowship shall be governed by the following:

 KNOW ALL MEN & WOMEN BY THESE PRESENT: